gimwo/gimwo/README.md

 Hi, I'm Miguel.
-I can develop both mobile and web apps.
+I can develop both mobile and web apps.<br>

-I like to code and let's hope AI doesn't take that from me.
+I like to code and let's hope AI doesn't take that from me.<br>
+I'm a self-taught developer from the Philippines<br>
+I like tinkering with computers<br>
+I also like sushi 🍣

 ## Tech Stack:
 - Dart